GoogleCloudPlatform/Open_Data_QnA/README.md

 The provided terraform streamlines the setup of this solution and serves as a blueprint for deployment.
 The script provides a one-click, one-time deployment option.
 However, it doesn't include CI/CD capabilities and is intended solely for initial setup.

 > [!NOTE]
-> Current version of the Terraform Google Cloud provider does not support deployment of a few resources, this soultion uses null_resource to create those resources using Google Cloud SDK.
+> Current version of the Terraform Google Cloud provider does not support deployment of a few resources, this solution uses null_resource to create those resources using Google Cloud SDK.

 Prior to executing terraform, ensure that the below mentioned steps have been completed.